Dans-labs/dariah/docs/Components.md

 * *redux-form* manages its own slice of the state (`form`) and has its own set of actions to respond to user interactions;
 * when the user interacts with the form, the work ends up in the `form` slice of the state;
-* until the user *submits* the form:
+* when the form is *submitted*:
   * the current values are sent to the database, and the updated record is read back from the database;
   * the updated values are passed to the form as new initial values
   * the form re-initializes itself, and the user can start again;
 * when the user interrupts editing the form, and switches to another component, nothing is lost:
   * the edits are saved in the state;
-  * when the form is mounted again, not only the initial values are fetched back, but also the edit state is restored.
+  * when the form is mounted again, not only the initial values are fetched back, but also the edit state is restored;
+* submitting happens with *auto save*: whenever an input field looses focus, the form is submitted;
+  submitting happens also for those fields in which you can not have a cursor: whenever a field value is changed by a click, the form is submitted.

 Hence it is easy to edit two forms at the same time, which can be handy if (s)he edits two contributions that need to have a consistent wording.